• Skip to primary navigation

 Along the Fastest Route

-What makes this a great route is that it is short and scenic but still makes you feel like you are exploring an entirely new place as the foothills give way to the southern prairie.
-And nevermind that along the way are some interesting stops and even a UNESCO World Heritage Site.
+This a great route because it is short and scenic but still makes you feel like you are exploring an entirely new place as the foothills give way to the southern prairie.
+And never mind that along the way are some interesting stops and even a UNESCO World Heritage Site.

-A little further along, and just 18kms north and west of Fort MacLeod (where Highway 2 and Highway 3 meet), don’t pass by Head-Smashed-in-Buffalo-Jump without a stop.
+A bit further along, and just 18kms north and west of Fort MacLeod (where Highway 2 and Highway 3 meet), don’t pass by Head-Smashed-in-Buffalo-Jump without a stop.
 This is one of the oldest and best-preserved buffalo jumps in the world, used by the Plains Buffalo People starting over 6,000 years ago.
-This is a historic and cultural marvel that has easily earned its UNESCO World Heritage Site designation.
+This historical and cultural marvel has certainly earned its UNESCO World Heritage Site designation.

 Head-Smashed-In Buffalo Jump in winter